From Spotlight: Let’s-Get-Real Organizing Solutions

 Easy-to-update chalk labels can evolve along with the kids' interests.

-Get the look and function of a custom closet without the custom price.
-Turn an IKEA system like PAX into a closet that will streamline your life.
+If you're looking for ways to organize your closet without the high price tag, create your own organization system with a little ingenuity.
+Get the look and function of a custom closet organizer without the custom price.
+Turn an IKEA system like PAX into an organized closet that will streamline your life.

-Do a thoughtful analysis of what will go in it and where to maximize space with just the right number of shelves, drawers, and hanging rods.
+Do a thoughtful analysis of what will go in it and where to maximize closet space with just the right number of shelves, drawers, and hanging rods.
 The best part?
 Make it look built-in by adding molding at the top and bottom of each unit.
-Future buyers of your home will love it just as much as you do.
+Future buyers of your home will love the look and the added closet storage space just as much as you do.

 Ah, the catch-all closet.
 Jack-of-all-trades, clearly not the master of anything.

-• A back-of-the-door rack maximizes space and is perfect for small items.
+• A back-of-the-door rack maximizes space and is perfect for small items (closet shoe storage, anyone?)

 • A big ol' basket or trunk corrals bottom-of-closet clutter.